Fall 2014 Theme: James Balog

-Visitors are welcome to the free exhibit featuring 15 color photographs, Extreme Ice Survey's time-lapse video loop file and informational panels.
-Visitors are welcome during Library's open hours of operation.
+Visitors are invited to the free exhibit featuring 15 color photographs, Extreme Ice Survey's time-lapse video loop and informational panels.
+Visitors are welcome during the library's open hours of operation.

 - Public Lecture, Live Stream and Interactive Discussion

-The Center for Sustainability Education has purchased the educational rights and DVD for Chasing Ice (75 minutes), which also include six-, 11-, 23-, and 36-minute versions of the film for use in classes.
+The Center for Sustainability Education has purchased the educational rights and DVD for Chasing Ice (75 minutes), which includes 6-, 11-, 23- and 36-minute versions of the film for use in classes.
 To reserve use of the DVD, or for information about Balog's residency, contact Lindsey Lyons at email@example.com.